sagarkatarias/complori-backend/README.md

 Look at the routes folder to check all the routes.

 rest.http file includes some sample requests to test the app.

+I have also added db file to support the frontend